 Assets which are capitalised in the accounts are represented by a separate fund within the Restricted Fixed Assets reserves.
-The Academy continued to receive income from Devolved Formula Capital grant which was used to ftowards the expansion work at the school.
+The Academy continued to receive income from Devolved Formula Capital (DFC) grant which was used to towards the distribution CIF works.